Register here

 Abstracts

-Abstract submission for the Microbiology Society Annual Conference is now open until 23:59 GMT on 12 November 2024.
+Abstract submission for the Microbiology Society Annual Conference is now closed.
 The session organisers will review submitted abstracts and submitters will be notified of the outcome directly in December 2024.

 Abstracts should be submitted through the Oxford Abstracts system.
 Both members and non-members of the Microbiology Society are welcome to submit an abstract.
 By submitting an abstract to this meeting, you are indicating to the session organisers your commitment to attend the event.